Caramel Sauce

 Step by Step Overview:

-To get started, place a cup of granulated sugar in a saucepan, and give it a little shake so the sugar lays flat in an even layer.
+To get started, place a cup of granulated sugar in a medium saucepan, and give it a little shake so the sugar lays flat in an even layer.
 Then add 1/3 cup of water, which should moisten all of the sugar:

 The sugar mixture will look cloudy at first, but eventually will give way to a clear, bubbling liquid.
 You can see some spots of cloudiness below where the sugar is dissolving, as well as some clear spots: